 The purpose for registering INFO 4900 projects is to share research ideas with other students in the program.
 Your submission may be posted on the web unless you specifically request otherwise.
 If you would like us to include a URL of your project website, please make sure it is a permanent research archive site, not a location that exists in your temporary account.

-For more information about registering for INFO 4900, go to 110H Gates or email the Information Science Undergraduate Office.
+For more information about registering for INFO 4900, email the Information Science Undergraduate Office.

 Please note: Students may not receive credit for paid research.